 Sure, there’s something immensely rewarding about mastering your first focaccia, jumping on the banana bread bandwagon, and nurturing a sourdough starter as patiently as if it were your first born child.
-And, over the last 12 weeks, many of us have become more capable bakers than we’d have ever dreamed possible.
+And, thanks to lockdown part one, many of us have become more capable bakers than we’d have ever dreamed possible.

 But man cannot live on bread alone.
 We want lobster!
 Beef Wellington!
 Oysters and caviar!
-And, thanks to the wonderful ingenuity and speed of London’s top restaurants, we can.
-With Michelin-worthy stay-at-home options springing up in professional kitchens all over the capital, it’s time to pull out the stops, invite your bubble over and stream some of the smoothest jazz Spotify has to offer.
+And, thanks to the wonderful ingenuity and speed of London’s top restaurants, as we head back into lockdown, we can.
+With Michelin-worthy stay-at-home options springing up in professional kitchens all over the capital, it’s time to pull out the stops, gather your bubble together and stream some of the smoothest jazz Spotify has to offer.

 Below, we’ve rounded up some of the best fine dining restaurants delivering haute cuisine direct to your door.
 So polish up the silverware and press the white tablecloths — fine dining is coming home.